Whole Slow Juicers Vs Small Feed Chute Slow Juicers

 Finally we come to the one thing that almost everybody dislikes about juicing.
 Cleaning up!
 Once you get into a routine this is a small price to pay with most juicers, when you consider the huge health benefits of the raw nutrients in juice.
 But most of us still don’t like this part.

 You may have seen whole slow juicers with very large feed chutes with a kind of flap arrangement ( below, right) on the top for feeding in whole apples.
-Cleaning inside the top parts of these juicers requires a little more effort to get into all the nooks and crannies, so you lose a little of the time saved on ingredient preparation.
-With Juicers like the Omega MMV Series and the Kuvings B6000, the top parts have no see-saw flaps and if anything, they are a little easier to get at than the small feed chute type when cleaning.
+Cleaning inside the top parts of these juicers requires a little more effort to get into all the nooks and crannies, so you lose a little bit of the time saved on ingredient preparation.
 There’s nothing in it when it comes to cleaning the various types of auger, so that’s not an issue between the different models.

 Usually, cleaning the filter screen is the bit where we spend most time.
 The first generation of large feed chute slow juicers are comparable in ease of screen cleaning to the first generation small feed versions.
 But there is a difference when we come to the newer technology for both feed sizes.

-There is a useful tool for getting the thick of the pulp off the outside of the whole screen (see the green gadget pictured opposite) but a bit more attention to the finer holes is needed.
+There is a useful tool included for getting the thick of the pulp off the outside of the whole screen with Kuvings models (see the green gadget pictured opposite) but a bit more attention to the finer holes maybe needed.
 You can make this a little easier by leaving the screen to soak either on the juicer (filled with water) with the juice flap closed, or in the sink.

 With the screen of the Omega VSJ843, less effort is required at this stage of clean up and we have a theory about this.
 Around the inside of the row of very fine holes at the bottom of the screen on this machine, there are a series of narrow raised vertical ridges without any holes.
 We think that these vertical ridges cause the rotating auger to ‘roll’ the juice and pulp mixture past the filter holes, whereas without them there would be more of a ‘smearing’ action.
 The ‘rolling’ action tends to force less fibre into the filter holes in the first place, making clean up on the screen of the VSJ that little bit easier.